docker-archive/classicswarm/docs/reference/swarm.md

 ---
 description: swarm command overview
 keywords: Swarm, cluster, commands
-title: 'Swarm: A Docker-native clustering system'
 ---

+# Classic Swarm: A Docker-native clustering system

 The `swarm` command runs a Swarm container on a Docker Engine host and performs the task specified by the required subcommand, `COMMAND`.